seraphgrid/TENKA_OVERKILL/README.md

-1. find and replace all instances of /usr/bin/terminator with the terminal you use and the syntax necessary to run each command. alternatively, tear it down and do your own thing. or... just install terminator :DDDDDD
+1. find and replace all instances of /usr/bin/terminator with the terminal you use and the syntax necessary to run each command. alternatively, tear it down and do your own thing.

-2. for any commands involving external commands, change them to programs you actually use which serve an equivalent purpose. alternatively, install rtorrent, xsel, yt-dlp and mpv.
+2. for any commands involving external commands, change them to programs you actually use which serve an equivalent purpose. alternatively, install rtorrent, xsel, yt-dlp, emacs and mpv. they're all pretty lightweight and non-offensive to just have sitting there, anyway.

 3. change the commands involving the file manager you want to use.
+M-X while the browser is already open can probably help you fly through this part.
+You can then you use C-c C-s to save that change.

 4.  change the start page specified in c.url.default_page and c.url.start_pages, unless you like that (currently, very) stupid thing.